 Vessels may not call at Mystery Island (Aneityum), Port Resolution (Tanna) or any other place in Vanuatu, prior to entering one of the ports nominated above for customs clearance, unless prior written permission is granted by the Director of Customs & Inland Revenue.
 The Master of vessels who visit these places prior to obtaining customs clearance, being issued with an “Inter-island Cruising Permit”, or obtaining written permission may be subject to fines and/or prosecution.
-(In August 2014 two yachts have been fined for calling unannounced and without approval at Anelcauhat.)
+(During August 2014 several yachts were fined for calling unannounced and without approval at non ports of entry.)

 Vanuatu Customs now has a zero tolerance for yachts not following the correct clearance procedures.